defenseunicorns/leapfrogai-deployment/INSTALL-NVIDIA.md

 # LeapfrogAI Deployment Guide: NVIDIA GPUs

 > [!WARNING]
-> GPU and CPU installation are very similar, so if you are installing with GPU support, bring the INSTALL-CPU.md as well, since all the instructions in this markdown only point out the steps that vary from the CPU instructions.
+> The GPU and CPU-only installation are very similar, so if you are installing with GPU support, bring the INSTALL-CPU.md as well, since all the instructions in this markdown only point out the steps and dependencies that vary from the CPU-only instructions.

 ## Table of Contents